abdullaahkhaled/abdullaahkhaled/README.md

 ###

+<p align="left"> <h4 align="left"> Abdallah khaled muhamed </h4>
-<p align="left">I am Junior Data Analyst, i have strong interest in data analysis and have taken several courses and internships to enhnce my skills in this field<br>  including Python programming, professional Excel user, SQL and data visulization tools like power BI and Tableau ,I seek to continuously improve my expertise and contribute effectively to data driven decision-making processes.</p>
+I am Junior Data Analyst, i have strong interest in data analysis and have taken several courses and internships to enhnce my skills in this field<br>  including Python programming, professional Excel user, SQL and data visulization tools like power BI and Tableau ,I seek to continuously improve my expertise and contribute effectively to data driven decision-making processes.</p>

 ###